parklab/SMaHT_Regional_Categorization/README.md

 This stratification is intended for:

-- Benchmarking mosaic and somatic SNV callers
+- Benchmarking mosaic and somatic variant callers
 - Comparing sensitivity and precision across genomic contexts
 - Identifying region-specific error modes and guiding method development

-This resource is **not intended for clinical filtering or defining reportable regions**.